gknam/pubmed-top-authors/README.md

    **Original**: Fetch data directly from Pubmed (same as **Version 1**).

-   **Extracts from original**: Fetch data from a local database file*, which contains data pre-fetched from Pubmed.
+   **Extracts from original**: Fetch data from a local database file, which contains data pre-fetched from Pubmed.

 *The local database file is initially empty, and complete update is assumed to take a few **months**.*